scott-eric-kaufman/the-whole-sek/content/lawyers-guns-and-money/2015-02-12-there-are-no-homosexuals-doin-homosexual-things-in-my-junk-pile.md

-## “There are no homosexuals doin’ homosexual things in my junk pile”
+## "There are no homosexuals doin' homosexual things in my junk pile"

  * Originally posted at http://www.lawyersgunsmoneyblog.com/2015/02/no-homosexuals-doin-homosexual-things-junk-pile
  * Thursday, February 12, 2015